aakriti-poudel-chhetri/eds220-hwk4/README.md

 - **Co-instructor**: Dr. Annie Adams

-Complete description for the homework can be found on the [Assignment-4](https://meds-eds-220.github.io/MEDS-eds-220-course/assignments/assignment4-palisades.html).
+Complete description for this assignment can be found on the [Assignment-4](https://meds-eds-220.github.io/MEDS-eds-220-course/assignments/assignment4-palisades.html).

 **Author:** Aakriti Poudel